LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    identity
       Property of an entity that distinguishes it from every other entity.
-      Object and category identifiers can be an atoms or compound terms.
+      Object and category identifiers can be atoms or compound terms.
       Protocol identities must be atoms.
 All Logtalk entities (objects, protocols, and categories) share the same namespace.

    inheritance
       An object inherits predicate directives and clauses from related entities.
-If an object extends other object then we have a prototype-based inheritance.
+If an object extends other object, then we have a prototype-based inheritance.
 If an object specializes or instantiates another object we have a class-based inheritance.